SondosNaalwi/SondosNaalwi/README.md

  <br>

-- A passionate Self-taught Front-end developer
+- A computer system engineering student
-- Playing CTF's at spare time
 - Currently learning React
 - I’m currently open for an Intern or a new job opportunit
 <br><br>